toddcf/code-snippets/git/repositories/initialize-repository.md

 Note that Git and GitHub are two separate tools, and they do not actually know about each other until you connect them.

-5. Run `git remote add origin <URL>`
+5. Run `git remote add origin <url>`
   - `remote add` means connect this local repository to a remote repository.
   - `origin` is the name of the remote machine.
 Once the origin is set to the URL that follows it, `origin` becomes an alias (shorthand) so that you don't have to type out the entire URL each time.
 (You can change this alias if you want to.)
-  - `<URL>` is the specific remote repository you want to connect this local repository to.
+  - `<url>` is the specific remote repository you want to connect this local repository to.

 To push this repository to remote (GitHub in this case, but Bitbucket is an alternative):

-6. Stage the file: `git add .` or `git add -A`.
+6. Stage the file: `git add .` or `git add -A`
-7. Commit the file: `git commit -m "Insert commit message here."`.
+7. Commit the file: `git commit -m "Insert commit message here."`
+8. Push to remote: `git push origin main`
+  - Or `git push -u origin main`, if necessary.  `-u` establishes upstream between local and remote.

 ## To Create on Remote First